Maisa Abd Elhadi

-Maisa Abd Elhadi (ميساء عبد الهادي; born 15 November 1985) is a Palestinian-Israeli actress known for her roles in award-winning and critically acclaimed films including 3000 Nights (2015), Tel Aviv on Fire (2018), The Reports on Sarah and Saleem (2018) and Gaza Mon Amour (2020).

-Abd Elhadi has won multiple awards, including the Best Actress Awards at the Dubai Film Festival in 2011 and Durban International Film Festival in 2018.
-She was arrested or interrogated by Israeli police over social media posts between October 7, 2023, and March 27, 2024 supporting Palestinians in Gaza.

-Biography
+Maisa Abd Elhadi (ميساء عبد الهادي) is a Palestinian actress.
+She is known for her work in Arab and international cinema, including the 2015 international co-production 3000 Nights; the 2015 French film Dégradé (2015); and the 2016 Israeli drama film Personal Affairs.
+She has also starred in major British television productions for Channel 4, including the drama series The State (2017) and the 2020 crime thriller Baghdad Central.

+Early life and education

-Maisa Abd Elhadi was born in Nazareth, Israel on 15 November 1985 to Palestinian Muslim parents.
+Maisa Abd Elhadi is from Nazareth, Israel.

-At the age of twenty, she joined a group of amateur actors and began performing with them in Nazareth.
-At the same time, she completed a B.A. in hydrotherapy at the Wingate Institute for Physical Education and Sports.
-While working as a waitress, she met director Elia Suleiman, who offered her her first role.
-Following this meeting, she began auditioning and studying at the Academy of Performing Arts in Tel Aviv where she graduated with honors.
+She graduated from the Academy of Performing Arts in Tel Aviv-Jaffa.

 Career

+Film

-Abd Elhadi's first credited film role was in Elia Suleiman's 2009 award-winning film The Time That Remains.
+Abd Elhadi has become a prominent figure in Palestinian and international cinema.
+Her first credited film role was in Elia Suleiman's 2009 award-winning film The Time That Remains.

-In the following years she appeared in films like Sameh Zoabi's "Man Without a Cell Phone" (2010) and Susan Youssef's "Habibi Rasak Kharban" (Darling, Something's Wrong with Your Head, 2011) and TV shows including Downtown Precinct (2011) and Sirens (2014).
+In the following years she appeared in films like Sameh Zoabi's "Man Without a Cell Phone" (2010) and Susan Youssef'sHabibi Rasak Kharban (Darling, Something's Wrong with Your Head, 2011), for which she received the Best Actress Award at the Dubai International Film Festival and gained international recognition.

 In 2015 she appeared in Hany Abu-Assad's The Idol, which was partially filmed in Gaza, the first feature film to be shot there in decades.
 In the same year she appeared Mai Masri's critically acclaimed 3000 Nights, taking on the lead role of Layal, one of a group of Palestinian women prisoners from the Occupied West Bank held captive by Israel on false charges.
 The film centers on her pregnancy and giving birth to a son while imprisoned.
+Her performance earned her Best Actress honours at the Dhaka International Film Festival.